alx-sch/inception/README.md

 **4. Cloud and Multi-Cloud Deployment**

 Docker containers can run on any cloud provider (AWS, Google Cloud, Azure, etc.) without modification.
 This portability gives companies the freedom to move applications between different cloud environments without being locked into a single vendor.
 It's the foundation of modern "cloud-native" applications.

+---

+## How Docker is used in Inception

+For this project, we use Docker to create isolated containers for each service:

+- Nginx (our web server)
+- MariaDB (our database)
+- WordPress (our application)

+By containerizing them, we ensure that they can be developed, tested, and deployed in any environment with perfect consistency.
+The `docker-compose.yml` file defines how these isolated containers connect and work together to form a single, functional application.

+---

 ## Setting up the VM